How To Buy A Texas House With Low Income And No Down Payment

 The third option you should look into is getting a low-down-payment home loan and down payment assistance to help.
 This basically means you will use Downpayment Assistance Programs to fund your contribution – which means you end up paying zero down payment from your own pocket on the house you want.
 Downpayment Assistance Programs (or DPAs) are available in any state, even here in Texas.
 Requirements can vary, so make sure you are looking at eligibility for Texas specifically.

-representative talking about house with money
+representative talking about house with using title loan funds

 What To Do If You Face A Financial Emergency